apache/skywalking-python/docs/en/setup/faq/How-to-disable-plugin.md

 config.disable_plugins = ['sw_http_server', 'sw_urllib_request']  # can be also CSV format, i.e. 'sw_http_server,sw_urllib_request'
 ```

-You can also disable the plugins via environment variables `SW_AGENT_DISABLE_PLUGINS`.
+You can also disable the plugins via environment variables `SW_AGENT_DISABLE_PLUGINS`,
+please check the [Environment Variables List](../EnvVars.md) for an explanation.